Columbine Mine Massacre

 Location: United States

-For over three years now I've been traveling across the United States to some of the many sites where important events in the struggle for labor rights occured.
+Since 2021 I have been traveling across the United States to over sixty sites where important events in the struggle for labor rights occured.
 I've photographed the landscapes at these sites, looking for clues to their past, often dark and violent.
-My photographs are paired with informational text about events that occured at each site in order to raise awareness of the violent struggles that have been so instrumental in making us who we are today.
+My photographs are paired with informational text about the events that occured at each site in order to raise awareness of the violent struggles that have been so instrumental in shaping our present day culture.

 When my dad joined the Autoworkers union, life in my family of eight kids improved and a world of possibilities opened up.
 This project is dedicated to my dad and all those before him who fought for basic human rights in the workplace.